gopheracademy/gopheracademy-web/content/advent-2018/generic-code-vs-special-cases.md

 operating systems, networking, and so on.
 It used to be nice and generic, but it is now a difficult to maintain mess of special cases.

 It seems like something has gone wrong.
-This `Copy` _does_ accomodate both special cases and generic code, but it pays a terrible price to do so, and it imposes terrible restrictions upon the rest of the world.
+This `Copy` _does_ accommodate both special cases and generic code, but it pays a terrible price to do so, and it imposes terrible restrictions upon the rest of the world.